noris-network/pulp/docs/sphinx/user-guide/qpid.rst

   * ``/etc/pki/pulp/qpid/client.crt``

 6. Make sure the ``qpid-cpp-server-ssl`` RPM is installed.
+7. Configure qpid users for the server and consumer roles.
+8. Create ACL file
+9. Uninstall or configure cyrus-sasl-gssapi
-7. Restart qpidd, httpd and pulp-agent
+10. Restart qpidd, httpd and pulp-agent

 Details